- South Africa

 Volunteer at the award-winning Orangutan Rehabilitation Centre in beautiful BorneoTweet

-This multi award-winning project is based in the Matang Wildlife Centre, and focusses on the conservation and protection of Borneo’s most fascinating and enchanting species – the orangutan.
+This multi award-winning orangutan project, based in the Matang Wildlife Centre, focusses on the conservation and protection of Borneo’s most fascinating and enchanting species – the orangutan.

-Due to mass deforestation, logging, mining and forest fires, the habitat of the area’s orangutans is depleting and under constant threat.
-As a consequence, orangutan numbers are falling and the species is endangered.
+Due to mass deforestation, mining and forest fires, the habitat of the area’s orangutans is depleting and under constant threat.
+As a consequence, the species is increasingly endangered.
 The Matang Wildlife Centre is a refuge for orangutans which have been left injured, orphaned or have been rescued, usually as a direct result of these threats.
 The centre works tirelessly to reverse this trend in a number of ways, and is thoroughly enriched by the involvement of volunteers.

-Taking part in this project allows volunteers to experience and actively participate in the efforts of this impressive wildlife centre and its fantastic team, towards improving the lives of the orangutans and other animals and working towards their future protection.
+Taking part in this orangutan volunteer project allows volunteers to actively participate in the efforts of this impressive Matang Wildlife Centre and its fantastic team, helping to improve the lives of the orangutans and work towards their future protection.

 Please note itineraries are subject to change and what follows is simply a rough guideline.